-There are 5 daily bus departures costing €7-13 each way.
-The bus journey takes slightly longer than by car – 2 hours.
+There are five daily bus departures costing €7-13 each way.
+The bus journey takes slightly longer than by car, about 2 hours.

 However, we recommend booking a transfer instead.
 For only €10, you will be picked up and dropped off at your accommodation.
 It actually works out cheaper than the bus, and is considerably more convenient!
 Why wouldn’t you?

 Once you arrive, entrance to Plitvice National Park costs €40 during peak season (June-September).

 Join a guided tour with a boat ride

 Sometimes you appreciate a place more after hearing about its history and story.
 If that’s something that you find to be true, then we’d recommend joining a guided tour of Plitvice.